SirrorsMoore1975/SirrorsMoore1975/Documents/YOUCODECOULDKILL/README.md

 - __Netural Factor__ : a nuisance that neither caused by human, machine or known facts, but it is such a cause that, such as an Act of God, a situation that no reasonable person could have make any precaution to prevent it from happening or can predict it will happen.

 # What can developer do ...
+You can, as a developer, grow awareness to all those fault that is under your control.
+DO NOT leave an errors hanging, learn what you can do to opt out from the errors.
+You are an "Engineer", you are suppose to make things work and responsible to what you make.

+You might also needed to:-
-- Check your code, check again, re-check again.
+- Check your code, check again, re-check again, again and again.
+Some mistake are not easy to spot, especially when after hugh efforts and hours has been put into a project.
-- Practice as much as you can.
-Challenge yourself
+- Practice as much as you can while you can when you can.
+Challenge yourself to difficult problems ahead of time, so that when the real deal came up you will have enough skills to diffuse it quick, fast and accurately.
-- Accept feedback, good or bad one.
+- Accept feedbacks, good one or bad one.
+Be more on acceptable to opposition voices.
+We might be relutance to know our faults, but you never know when will those precautions made through those feedbacks or voices you were relutance to hear have saved you.
+- Know yourself better.
+Knowing yourself help you to tackle some habits that could cause you to those mistake.
+It is a life long lesson that any developer needed to learn.

-# Can we avoid those errors
+# You CANNOT fully avoid all faults
-We are human, we do not know everything, we make mistakes, but sometime this kind of negligence can also cause damages to us or others and even in the cause of human life.

-Back in the 90s, we have Y2K problem (now we are close to another UNIX timestamp limit)

-Some mistake can be avoided by practicing more, get yourself more familiar to the languages, do not stand still, continue researching, continue to explore, continue to learn, learn from history, be more open, listen to reasonable feedback, most importantly, check, re-check, re-re-check you code
+No matter how perfect the application is, there is ought to be an error somewhere.
+Human nature tends to make us unavoidable to those faults.
+We don't know everything, but this is not an excuse that we can be careless, and we will still end up with responsibilites on our back in the process.
+Therefore, you must keep learning, accept people feedback or oppsiting voices more, understand that you are not perfect and will make mistake but not careless to how you appoach problems at the same time.

+Learn from people, learn from history, learn the language pros and cons, study as much as you can.
+Be more acceptable to new technology, be willing to change or upgrade yourself further.

+I hope this message will go through everyone hearts.

+# Disclaimer

+- The statement posted or listed in this documents are not considered to be some advices, legal advices, or any sort of requests or orders.
+I am not holding any legal responsibility for your losses in following them.

 # Perference
 [^2]: The case of BOOKOUT and SCHWARZ v.
 TOYOTA (2008), see more at